iainctduncan/papers/source/features_usage.rst

 the **gc-run** message, which can be triggered off a timer such as a Max metronome.
-In my experience, setting this to somewhere between 200 and 300 ms works well and provides better real-time performance than is posssible using the automatic gc, which may wait many seconds between runs.
+In my experience, setting this to somewhere between 200 and 300 ms works well and provides better real-time performance than is possible using the automatic gc, which may wait many seconds between runs.

 A second facility is the ability to change the starting heap size of the Scheme for Max object.
 The lower the heap size, the faster the gc runs, as it must run over less